TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 1. Set up the Pi with chess program running in 1-player (vs. Stockfish) or 2-player mode.

 **Procedure Steps:**
-1. Using a stopwatch or audio recording, measure time from when the player stops speaking to when the move is either executed or rejected on screen.
+1. Using a stopwatch, measure time from when the player stops speaking to when the move is either executed or rejected on screen.
 2. Include both legal and illegal moves to measure rejection latency.
 3. Record 40 total moves.